feathersjs/feathers/docs/guides/basics/schemas.md

   }
 })

-export const messageExternalResolver = resolve<Message, HookContext>({
-  properties: {}
-})

-// Schema for allowed query properties export const messageQuerySchema = querySyntax( Type.Pick(messageSchema, ['createdAt', 'userId'])
+// Schema for allowed query properties export const messageQueryProperties = Type.Pick( messageSchema,
+  ['id', 'text', 'createdAt', 'userId'],
+  {
+    additionalProperties: false
+  }
 )
+export const messageQuerySchema = querySyntax(messageQueryProperties)
 export type MessageQuery = Static<typeof messageQuerySchema>
-export const messageQueryValidator = jsonSchema.getValidator(
+export const messageQueryValidator = getValidator(messageQuerySchema, queryValidator)
-  messageQuerySchema,
-  queryValidator
-)
 export const messageQueryResolver = resolve<MessageQuery, HookContext>({
-  properties: {}
+  properties: {
+    userId: async (value, user, context) => {
+      // We want to be able to get a list of all messages but
+      // only let a user access their own messages otherwise if (context.params.user && context.method !== 'find') {
+        return context.params.user.id
+      }

+      return value
+    }
+  }
 })
 ```

 ## Creating a migration

-Now that our schemas and resolvers are up to date, we also have to update the database with the changes that we made.
+Now that our schemas and resolvers have everything we need, we also have to update the database with those changes.
 For SQL databases this is done with migrations.
+Migrations are a best practise for SQL databases to roll out and undo changes to the data model.
 Every change we make in a schema will need its corresponding migration step.

 <BlockQuote type="warning">